visfleet/web-console/README.markdown

 ### config.web_console.whiny_requests

-When a console cannot be shown for a given IP address or content type, a messages like the following is printed in the server logs:
+When a console cannot be shown for a given IP address or content type, messages such as the following is printed in the server logs:

 > Cannot render console from 192.168.1.133!
 Allowed networks:
 > 127.0.0.0/127.255.255.255, ::1

-If you don't wanna see this message anymore, set this option to `false`:
+If you don't want to see this message anymore, set this option to `false`:

 ```ruby
 Rails.application.configure do